-Do you ever just need a little comfort food?
-I think it is safe to say we all need a little comfort in the form of our favorite foods here and there.
-Growing up, one of my most favorite snack foods was just this – comforting – not to mention dirt cheap and easy to make.
+I think it is safe to say we all need a little comfort in the form of our favourite foods here and there.
+Growing up, one of my most favourite snack foods was just this – comforting – not to mention dirt cheap and easy to make.
 After all, what is easier than opening up a can of beans and heating them up?
-Toss a few pieces of bread in the toaster and slather on the butter….just thinking of it brings me right back to 4th grade heaven.
+Toss a few pieces of bread in the toaster and slather on the butter….just thinking of it brings me right back to 4th-grade heaven.

 Homemade Baked Beans:

-(3) tbsp honey, brown sugar, or other plant-based sweetener
+(3) tbsp honey, brown sugar, or another plant-based sweetener

 Start by soaking your beans in plenty of cold of water for anywhere from 8 – 20 hours (8 is about the minimum to soak thoroughly and don’t worry if you ill time the soaking – they can sit there for a while).
 When ready to cook, drain the beans and rinse in the colander under more fresh cold water.
 Next, heat the oil in a large soup pot and add the chopped onion and salt.
 Cook the onion for about 10 minutes on medium-high heat, being careful not to burn them.
 Stir here and there, after 10 minutes the onions should be soft and translucent.